Program Profile

 Cash strategy

-Turning Westgate westgate points into cash
+Turning Westgate points into cash

 Getting out of Westgate Resorts ownership